blackvitriol/RL/README.md

 # Reinforcement Learning
 RL is becoming my favoutire algorithm to train intelligent agents.
-I am developing a general AI agent that will learn from me and be able to play any game.
+I am developing a general AI agent that will learn from me and will be able to play any game.

 > This repo contains code for agents that I have trained on OpenAI's Gym or Universe and other virtual environments.